sokanacollectiveCRM/documentation/docs/getting-started.md

 touch .env
 ```

-8. Copt this template for the backend `.env`
+8. Copy this template for the backend `.env`

 ```javascript
 SUPABASE_URL= #your supabase url here